- Zagreb Food Guide

 Sometimes a slice of pizza is enough but sometimes we want more.
 Pizzeria Karijola fit the bill when we wanted more in Zagreb.
 This popular pizza spot serves thin-crust pizzas with 16 possible topping combinations as well as focaccia and salads.
 One anchovy pizza was big enough to share.
-But since it only cost 42 kuna (approximately $5 USD), we each got our own.
+But since it only cost 42 kuna (approximately $5 USD) at the time of our visit, we each got our own.

 Pizzeria Karijola has two locations in Zagreb.
 We ate at the one located at Badalićeva ul.
 18, 10000, Zagreb, Croatia.

 Locals and tourists flock to Zagreb markets on a daily basis to buy seasonal products from farmers and artisans.
 These markets sell fresh produce grown in nearby cities and so much more.

 A statue of Kumica Barica (which literally means Godmother Barica – a tribute to the peasant women who graced the market in days gone by) greets shoppers at Dolac Market, Zagreb’s biggest and busiest market.
 These shoppers come to buy ultra-fresh products from farmers who travel from nearby villages to peddle their wares.
 They also come to buy fresh fish, dairy and meat.
 A central hub since 1926, this market separates the more modern, urbane Upper Town from the medieval, cobblestoned Lower Town.